|Forum | Marketplace | Knowledge Base|

 Normally, there is no need to join both the main and digest versions.
 The digests contain the same messages as the main list, but in a different format.
 There is also no need to sign up for both the forum and mailing list because both contain the same messages.

-AOL and Yahoo USERS:AOL and Yahoo have instituted policies that prohibit their users from posting to mailing lists. any mail sent from an AOL/Yahoo address, but going through a server other than an AOL/Yahoo server, to be rejected by most of the internet.
+AOL and Yahoo USERS:AOL and Yahoo have instituted policies that prohibit their users from posting to mailing lists.
+Any mail sent from an AOL/Yahoo address without going through an AOL/Yahoo server is rejected by most of the internet.
 (List mail goes through the list's server.)
 AOL's policy was explained on a web page which specifically mentioned mailing lists, but they took it down..
 Yahoo's policy is very similar.
 AOL and Yahoo users should use the web forum instead of the mailing list.
 AOL and Yahoo addresses will not be accepted for the mailing list.

 If you join any of our mailing lists, please KEEP YOUR COMPUTER FREE OF VIRUSES!
 A virus will find the list posting address on the infected computer and send itself, a link to an infected web page or spam out to the mailing list.
 Since it is coming "from" a list member, the list software will distribute it to all list members.
 Any member becoming infected with a virus will be removed from the list immediately.